Malafas/OpenRA/README.md

 Since we are already talking about fault-tolerance let's think about how will we be able to persist data and ensure that all saved data is as fault tolerant as possible.

-###RAID X
+RAID X a.k.a.
 Redundant Array of Independent Disks is a data storage virtualization technology that combines multiple physical disk drive components into a single logical unit for the purposes of data redundancy, performance improvement, or both.

 "X" stands for the amount of different arrangements that can be setup in order to best fit a systems requirements.